blockades/mmt_resources/Home.md

 * [Collective Courage: A History of African American Cooperative Economic Thought and Practice By Jessica Gordon Nembhard](http://www.psupress.org/books/titles/978-0-271-06216-7.html) - how to link to the actual pdf on loomio?

+> @peg I think you would need to uploaded the resource (the pdf) to a repo and then you would get the url for the pdf and then you would reference it here with the url using this syntax: https://stackoverflow.com/questions/39777166/display-pdf-image-in-markdown

 # Editable guide

 * [Crypto Instructions Shared Open Source Documentation](https://docs.google.com/document/d/1KNGu-RQ5Iw3FovJKPWHSyc2p-_HXU9V9WMrrrJvSfi4/edit) Please add notes to this document as you go along so we can all benefit from your insights and learnings!